erenyenigul/ism/README.md

 # ios-stack-machine
+## Ever wondered if you can use Apple Notes to write code?
+(probably not.)
+Well, now you can!

-A stack machine implemented in Apple Shortcuts.
+IOS Stack Machine (ISM) is an interpreter implemented in Apple Shortcuts.